fanluo12/LC/SlidingWindow/README.md

 ## 438. Find All Anagrams in a String
 Use 26-digit integer array to represent p.
 Loop through s with right window and put character to another 26-digit array.
 Once window size is equal to p length(left window initialize as 0), we judge if Arrays.equals(two integer array) and update result to arraylist.
 If not equal but window size is p length, update left window and remove character of left window

+## 904. Fruit Into Baskets
+In this question, we have to select two different number in array with largest distance between them.
+So we use left and right pointer both from 0 representing sliding window.
+We use hashmap to store index of each elemtn, once hashmap size greater than 2, we find mininum of values which would give us a index of window first element, then left window updated to index + 1.
+Outside we update final result of window size and update right pointer